-In addition to his litigation practice, Kellen helps clients navigate highly nuanced government procurement processes.
-He has assisted clients in industries ranging from health care to disaster remediation in applying for, challenging, and defending the award of government contracts.
-In this area, Kellen navigates the intersection of administrative law, government, and litigation.
+Kellen helps clients navigate highly nuanced government procurement and public bid processes.
+He assists clients in industries ranging from health care to construction and disaster remediation in applying for, challenging, and defending contract awards.
+Additionally, Kellen represents vendors in negotiating and obtaining mutually acceptable resolutions of contractual disputes with government agencies.

 “ I take ownership of a client’s issues.
 I take them home with me, and am constantly thinking of how to achieve the best result for the client.
 I pride myself on being accessible to clients, and I work until the matter is resolved. ”

 - Paul M. Hebert Law Center of Louisiana State University, J.D., 2008

 - United States District Court for the Eastern District of Louisiana